avazu/Avazu-Tracking-Android-SDK/readme.txt

 Including AvazuTracking Libraries

-  Just add the avazutracking.jar to the Libs folder in your project.
+  Just add the avazutracking-android-sdk.jar to the Libs folder in your project.

 Code Changes